-NUTP focuses on providing socially equitable, inclusive and sustainable transportation system.
+NUTP focuses on providing socially equitable, inclusive and sustainable transportation system4.
 According to the NUTP, all income groups should have equal access to transit services.
 Hence, it is essential to keep the NUTP guidelines in mind at the time of planning any new transit system in a city.

-Cities with a similar emphasis as mentioned in NUTP are Bogota, Columbia and Palembang, Indonesia.
-These are moving towards pro-poor transport system for the city.
+Cities with a similar emphasis as mentioned in NUTP are Bogota, Columbia and Palembang, are moving Indonesia.
+These towards pro-poor transport system for the city.
 These cities are using various mobility interventions to bridge the rich and poor divide so as to have an equal access to transit services